tessel/t2-start/install.md

 `t2 wifi -n <network-name> -p <password>`

 The yellow Wifi LED should start blinking within a few seconds.

+You also need to authorize your computer to write to this Tessel:

+`t2 provision`

 </div>
 <div class="large-6 columns">